movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

   TODO: Remove this comment before finalizing
 -->

 L2-blocks are deterministically derived from the sequencer-batch.
 Validators calculate the next transition:  $B \xrightarrow{\ txs \ } B'$.
-After a certain number of blocks, the validators commit individually the hash of the L2-block-batch to the L1-contract.
-The L1-contract will verify if 2/3 of the validators have attested to the L2-block-batch height.
+After a certain number of blocks (the _block-range_), the validators commit individually the hash of this block-range to the L1-contract.
+The L1-contract will verify if 2/3 of the validators have attested to the block-range height.

 #### Domains - One contract to rule them all